 - The hazard caused your injuries.

-Plaintiffs who prevail in their slip and fall lawsuits may be awarded compensatory damages to pay for their:
+If you prevail in your slip and fall lawsuit, you may be awarded compensatory damages to pay for your:

-When the court finds that the defendant’s behavior was malicious or otherwise shocking, the defendant may have to pay punitive damages as well to the plaintiff.
+When the court finds that the defendant’s behavior was malicious or otherwise shocking, the defendant may have to pay you punitive damages as well.
 Depending on the case, punitive damages can amount to three times or more than the compensatory damages.

-Even falling victims who were partially to blame for their injuries may still be able to win a personal injury lawsuit.
-Under Nevada’s comparative negligence laws, property owners or tenants owe accident victims damages whenever they were at least 50% at fault.
+Even if you were partially to blame for your injuries, you may still be able to win a personal injury lawsuit.
+Under Nevada’s comparative negligence laws, property owners or tenants owe you damages whenever they were at least 50% at fault.

 - 1. How do I prove a claim under Nevada slip and fall law?

 - 2. What are dangerous surfaces and conditions?